Starting Out? Set a Mindset for a Lifetime of Shrewd Finances

 Whether you’re a fresher or starting out on your own.
 Whether it’s your first foray into the big wide world or you’re setting up a new home, flying the nest brings freedom but also the opportunity for your first financial mistakes.

-Applied early, some loose rules along with sensible saving and spending habits can reap rewards for the future of any young adult making their way in the world.
+Applied early, some loose rules and sensible saving and spending habits can reap the rewards for the future of any young adult making their way in the world.

 Budgeting – Begin at the End

 The first-ever paycheque is a landmark moment in anyone’s life.
 Whether it’s a first month’s earnings, student loan instalment, or even a deposit from the bank of mum and dad, the temptation to treat yourself can be overwhelming.